Eduaugust/Eduaugust/README.md

 - 👋 Hi, I’m Eduardo Augusto
-- 👀 I’m interested in competitive programing, Python, C++, AI and ML
+- 👀 I’m interested in competitive programming, Python, C++, AI and ML
 - 🌱 I'm currently learning React Native and programming a  schedule manager mobile app.
 - 💞️ I’m looking to collaborate on AI, ML (Python), Back-End in node.JS, mobile in React Native and web with React.JS
 - 🔭 I’m currently working at <a href="https://www.bytejr.com.br/">Byte Jt.</a>